jonmccreery/idmeup/README.md

 # idmeup
 idmeup is a tiny web application that is deployed and managed using a custom designed build environment developed in four days.
-The application itself along with other compute resources run on Google Compute instances under the management of Ansible, while the GCP envionment itself is provisioned using terraform.
+The application itself, along with other compute resources, runs on Google Compute instances under the management of Ansible and the GCP envionment is provisioned using terraform.

 # design principles
-idme aims to be:
+idmeup aims to be:

-* automated:  The build system for idmeup is intened to 100% automated aside from populating site specific information such as ssh keys.
+* automated:  The build system for idmeup is intened to be 100% automatic aside from populating site specific information such as ssh keys.
 The entry point build.sh contains no logic and only executes terraform, ansible, and gcloud commands in sequence.
 * autonomous: other than the a working installtion of terraform and ansible, the only thing you need to run idmeup is a Google Cloud account and the gcloud command line client installed with authentication configured correctly.
-* simple: in order to provide a clear view of the architecture of the system, all components have been built as minimally as possible while still retaining their purpose.
+* simple: in order to provide a clear view of the architecture of the system, all components have been built as minimally as possible while still retaining their function.
 * scalable: although elements of the application are currently only represented by a single instance, the system is designed to scale horizontally.

 # prereqs